Stuycs-K/finalproject-09-goihman-ben-choi-andrew-zhu-michelle/DEVLOG-Ben.md

 Added pausing to mask attack - 40 min

 ### 2025-06-02 - Worked on presentation.md and code cleanup

 Removed excess variables from bomb_detection and updated presentation.md with the new checks from bomb_detection, removed old code - 25 min

+### 2025-06-03 - Added pause and save progress to presentation.md

+Added pause and save progress to presentation.md - 15 min